Blair Thomas

-Blair Lamar Thomas (born October 7, 1967) is a former professional American football running back in the National Football League for the New York Jets, New England Patriots, Dallas Cowboys, Atlanta Falcons and Carolina Panthers.
-He played college football at Penn State University.
+Blair Lamar Thomas (born October 7, 1967) is an American former professional football player who was a running back in the National Football League (NFL) for the New York Jets, New England Patriots, Dallas Cowboys, Atlanta Falcons and Carolina Panthers.
+He played college football for the Penn State Nittany Lions, earning first-team All-American honors in 1989.

-Early years
+Early life

+Thomas attended Frankford High School in Philadelphia.
+As a senior, he rushed for 1,551 yards and 24 touchdowns, while helping his team win the Public League title and receiving All-state honors.

-Thomas was an all-state football player at Frankford High School in Philadelphia.
-In three seasons at Frankford, he rushed for 3,941 yards and tied a Public League career record with 59 touchdowns.
+In three seasons at Frankford, he set the Public League rushing record with 3,941 yards and tied the Public League career record with 59 touchdowns.

 College career

 Thomas accepted a football scholarship from Penn State University.
+As a freshman in 1985, he saw limited action as a backup running back, registering 14 carries for 42 yards (3-yard avg.) and no touchdowns.

-He was a backup on the 1986 National Championship team, tallying 504 yards on 60 carries and 5 touchdowns.
-In 1987, he became a starter as a junior for head coach Joe Paterno, posting 1,414 yards on 268 carries and 11 touchdowns.
-In 1988, he was lost for the season with a serious right knee injury.
+As a sophomore in 1986, he was one of the main backup running backs behind D.J.
+Dozier on the 1986 National Championship team, tallying 504 yards (third on the team), 60 carries (fourth on the team) and 5 rushing touchdowns (second on the team).
+He also broke Lenny Moore's school record of 8.0 yards per carry with an 8.4-yard average.

+As a junior in 1987, he was named the starter and led the team with 268 carries for 1,414 yard and 11 rushing touchdowns, while tallying 23 catches for 300 yards and 2 receiving touchdowns.
+He had a career-high 35 carries for 214 yards in the 21–20 win over the University of Notre Dame.
+He suffered a serious right knee injury during an informal workout prior to the Citrus Bowl at the end of the season.
+He spent the 1988 season rehabilitating his knee.

 As a senior returning from reconstructive knee surgery, he averaged just 19 carries in the first 6 games, but ended strong by rushing for over 100-yards in six straight games, while registering 1,341 yards on 264 carries and 5 touchdowns.
+In the 16–17 loss against the University of Alabama, Thomas was given the ball eleven times in a row in the fourth quarter and managed to score the potential tying touchdown, but the extra point was blocked.
 In the Holiday Bowl against Brigham Young, he rushed for a bowl record 186 yards on 35 carries, receiving Most Valuable Player honors.
 He was also named the MVP in the Senior Bowl after rushing for 137 yards on only 11 carries.